ruoxi-wang/PBBFMM3D/README.md

 		make tar

-4. Read through the makefile for other options.
+4. Read through the Makefile for other options.

 To run other .cpp files: